jamesplease/testing-with-babel/examples/mocha-gulp/README.md

 When `npm test` is run, the aliased `script` in our `package.json` is run.
 That alias is simply `gulp`, which runs the default `gulp` task.

 This task is defined in `gulpfile.babel.js`.
-Let's look at that task.
+Let's look at that file.

-#### `gulp-register`

-The most important thing is that we `require` in `babel-register`.
-This makes it so that every subsequent file that is required will be transpiled by Babel.

-This is done in the `_registerBabel` function.

-#### `_mocha`
+#### `gulpfile.babel.js`

-The `_mocha` function is the standard way to use mocha with Gulp; there's nothing special about it.
-All of the magic comes from the `babel-register` call, which happens *before* the tests are run.
+You may be surprised to see that this file is exactly the same file as if we weren't using Babel.
+You might be wondering how that works.

+The trick is that we've implicitly told Babel to transpile all of our files.
+That is, in fact, the way that `gulpfile.babel.js` works.
+When you run any `gulp` command within a Babel'd `gulpfile`, you will notice on the command line that the first thing that is output is:
+`Requiring external module babel-core/register`.

+That's the code that transpiles everything that follows.

+If we **weren't** using `gulpfile.babel.js`, we would need to manually require in the module `babel-register`.
+Do keep that in mind if you decide not to use ES2015 in your `gulpfile`.

 #### `.babelrc`